Last Updated on January 17, 2024 by Michela

 Learning how to install Lightroom presets on your desktop or mobile is easier than you think.
 This step-by-step guide will turn you into a preset pro!

-Want to try them out first?
-I chose two of my favorites that you can download for FREE on mobile or desktop through The Travel Library.
+Download some of my presets for FREE on mobile or desktop through The Travel Library.

 Plus, get a downloadable installation instruction guide to reference so you don’t have to keep scrolling through this page for information.
 It’s all there in a basic breakdown checklist!